 Instead of sulfates, Vichy has added a number of gentle cleaning agents which our reviewer said left their hair feeling, “absolutely fantastic”.

 No doubt the addition of Bisabolol helped with this.
 Bisabolol is an anti-inflammatory that helps to calm and soothe your skin.
 It can help the skin to absorb other active ingredients more effectively.
-It’s found in chamomile and has been used for centuries for its skin healing properties.
+It’s found in chamomile and has been used for centuries for its skin-healing properties.

 Vichy Dercos Anti-Dandruff Shampoo for Sensitive Scalp